 - From the section Africa

-The Gambia is one of Africa's smallest countries and unlike many of its West African neighbours it has enjoyed long spells of stability since independence.
+The Gambia is one of Africa's smallest countries and, unlike many of its west Africa neighbours, it has enjoyed long spells of stability since independence.

 President Yahya Jammeh seized power in a bloodless coup in 1994 and has ruled with an iron fist ever since.